alchitry/alchitry.github.io/content/tutorials/setup/_index.md

 The best part is that these even run on Macs (none of the proprietary tools do).

-You can still choose to use Lattice's propriety toolchain, [iCEcube2](@/tutorials/setup/icecube2.md).
+You can still choose to use Lattice's propriety toolchain, [iCEcube2](@/tutorials/setup/icecube2.md), which is more work but can often offer more optimized designs.
 ## Mojo

 The Mojo is no longer actively supported and requires Alchitry Labs V1 and the abandoned [ISE](@/tutorials/setup/ise.md) tool from Xilinx.